 Applicants will need to meet the following minimum entry requirements:

-Non-EU candidates are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
-In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
+Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
+In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.

 Fees and Costs

-Course fees include a tuition fee, student contribution fee and capitation fee.
-The state will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
-The annual student Contribution and Capitation Fees are payable by the student.
-In 2019/20 the Student Contribution Fee will be €3,000 and the Capitation Fee will be €250.
+- The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
+The annual student contribution and capitation fees are payable by the student.

-How Do I Apply
+How To Apply